Best Dog Puzzle Toys 2026: Ranked by Difficulty Level

 A bored dog is a destructive dog.
 Behind most chewed-up furniture, excessive barking, and hyperactive behavior is a simple problem: the dog isn't getting enough mental stimulation.
 Physical exercise is important, but mental exercise tires dogs out faster — a 15-minute puzzle session can calm an energetic dog more effectively than a 30-minute walk.

 Puzzle toys tap into dogs' natural foraging instincts, problem-solving drives, and food motivation.
 The best ones provide progressive challenge, slow down fast eaters, and give dogs a sense of accomplishment when they succeed.
-Here's what we recommend after testing dozens of options.
+Here's what we recommend after researching dozens of options.

 Difficulty Levels: Match the Puzzle to Your Dog